TheoDct/ALGOSUP_2022_Project_4_D/Specification/Personae.md

 He comes by car, he arrives at the entry of the school with a  whellchair. <br>
 At 9h, he goes to the amphi for a computer science class. <br>
 At 10h45, he goes to the man's toilet.<br>
-At 12h30, he goes to the restaurant to heat his meal.<br>
+At 12h30, he goes to the restaurant to eat his meal.<br>
 At 13h25, he goes to a project room to work with his team.<br>
 At 15h15, he goes to take a coffee.<br>
 At 15h25, he returns to his project room.<br>